Infinity Kappa vs Alpine Type-R

 Frequency response refers to the range of frequencies a speaker produces when supplied with a specific amount of power.
 Generally, the optimal frequency range for human hearing is 20 Hz – 20000 Hz, meaning the human ear cannot hear ultra-high and low frequencies.

-The 60.11cs car speakers from Infinity have frequency responses ranging from 45 Hz – 35000 Hz and an impedance of 2-ohms, allowing the system to produce melancholic sound with genuine music tones.
+The 60.11cs car speakers from Infinity have frequency responses ranging from 45 Hz – 35000 Hz and an impedance of 2 ohms, allowing the system to produce melancholic sound with genuine musical tones.

 These 2-ohm speakers are sensitive enough, allowing you to power them with a wide array of aftermarket stereos or a powerful outboard power amplifier.

-Alternatively, Alpine Type-R car speakers consist of a frequency response of 65 Hz – 29000 Hz, and an impedance of 4-ohms, meaning you will require a powerful amplifier that can supply the extra load of current.
+Alternatively, Alpine Type-R car speakers have a frequency response of 65 Hz – 29000 Hz and an impedance of 4 ohms, meaning you will require a powerful amplifier to supply the extra current load.
 With a decent 4-channel power amplifier, these speakers deliver excellent sound clarity and adequate volume output.

 Power handling